At Guardian Roofing, we believe it’s incredibly important to give back and take care of our community.

 The amount of nominations received was overwhelming and ultimately a very special lady and her family were gifted with a new roof for her Brown’s Point home.
 In the late Fall of 2019 we opened up nomination platform once more and again were overwhelmed by the number of submissions.
 In fact, the need was so great we selected not one, but two recipients for the 2020 Halo Project.

-For the 2021 Halo project, the Lenihan family was chosen!
+For the 2022 Halo project, the Vandenberg family was chosen!
+Listen to their Story:

 Cindy Lu Vaughn

 At Guardian, giving back has always been at the core of our identity, so it was only right that our first ever Halo Project recipient would be a giver as well.
 Lovingly known as the Neighborhood Grandmother, Cindy Lu Vaughn’s doors were open to anyone in need.
 Medical bills from severe health issues prevented Cindy and her husband (Grandpa Pat) from addressing much needed home renovation projects and as result the Vaughn’s dilapidated roof had been tarped off for over two years.When Guardian first opened up the nominated process for the Halo Project in November of 2018, letter after letter flooded in for Grandma Cindy, each praising her giving heart and unshakeable spirit.
 The Team at Guardian knew we had found our recipient and in May 2019 our team installed a new roof on Cindy’s low slope Federal Way home.

 - Guardian Roofing Set to Give One Person in Need A New Roof through newly launched Guardian Halo Project »

 - Guardian Roofing’s Halo Project Brings Hope and Relief to Homeowners »

 - Guardian Roofing Announces Winner of Free Roofing Contest »